 In “Melissa Arctic,” Craig Wright’s new adaptation of Shakespeare’s “The Winter’s Tale,” it’s difficult to take your eyes off 11-year-old Kiah Victoria, who is a fixture on stage in the role of the chorus, “Father” Time.
-She introduces the play with a sweet song, then settles in to watch the story unfold, weaving among other characters for a better view.
+She introduces the play with a sweet song that plaintively asks, “Can everything be perfectly still?
+Just for once, can we find peace in letting everything be still?”
+She then settles in to watch the story unfold, occasionally weaving unnoticed among other characters for a better view.